xaneem/Treasure-Hunt/README.md

 How to Setup
 ============
-1. This project runs on CodeIgniter.
-[Download it here](https://github.com/bcit-ci/CodeIgniter/archive/2.2.2.zip).
+1. This project runs on CodeIgniter 2.x [Download it here](https://github.com/bcit-ci/CodeIgniter/archive/2.2.2.zip).
 2. Extract the CodeIgniter files to your server folder, and copy (replace if already exists) all files from this repository to the same folder.
 3. In the /config folder,
   1. In config.php, enter your "base_url" and "encryption_key", if you intent to change it.